HERITΛGE

 The Heritage Management Organization trains professionals in the management of heritage sites, independently of project specifics.
 Training practitioners in the essential skills and best practices which define heritage management is at the heart of the HERITΛGE mission.

-Since its founding HERITΛGE has trained hundreds of individuals and organizations in more than 95 countries and is now on course to impact a quarter of global heritage hotspots by the year 2025.
+Since its founding HERITΛGE has trained thousands current and future heritage managers in most countries around the world and is now on course to impact a quarter of global heritage hotspots by the year 2025.

 Our Response

-HERITΛGE runs a backbone education series for practitioners with a minimum of five years experience, Executive Leadership Workshops for leading professionals, summer field schools for senior students and junior practitioners and an MA in Heritage Management training both current and future heritage managers.
+HERITΛGE runs a backbone education series for practitioners with a minimum of five years experience, Executive Leadership Workshops for leading professionals, Field Schools for senior students, research scholars, researchers and emerging (or other) professionals.

 The sum is greater than the parts